fa8i/Agentify/README.md

 # Agentify

-**Framework-agnostic AI agent library for building single and multi-agent systems**
+**Independent AI agent library based on the OpenAI SDK**

 Agentify is a Python library for building and orchestrating AI agents, from simple assistants to complex multi-agent systems.
-It focuses on a small set of composable primitives for LLM integration, memory, tools and coordination, so you can focus on product logic instead of framework details.
+It targets the OpenAI-compatible Chat Completions interface, enabling support for multiple providers through a configurable `base_url` (OpenAI, Azure OpenAI, DeepSeek, Gemini, etc.).
+Agentify offers a streamlined, independent set of primitives for memory, tools, and coordination so you can focus on product logic without being tied to heavy frameworks.

 ## Why Agentify?